Saw Chit Thu: Military career

+Saw Chit Thu is the founder and former chairman of Chit Lin Myaing Company, a major conglomerate run by the BGF.
+The company has claimed significant projects and been granted special permits in Kayin State.
 In 2017, Saw Chit Thu began working with Yatai International Holding Group, led by Chinese convict, She Zhijiang, to develop Yatai New City in Shwe Kokko, after She gave Chit Thu a down payment of US$300,000.
 He also linked a deal with the Dongmei Group, led by Chinese triad leader, Wan Kuok-koi, to develop Saixigang.
 In June 2020, the civilian-led government launched a tribunal to investigate the Yatai development, successfully halting ongoing construction.
 The probe embarrassed the Myanmar Armed Forces, which oversees Saw Chit Thu's BGF.

-In December 2020, the Tatmadaw pressured Saw Chit Thu and other high-ranking officers including Major Saw Mout Thon and Major Saw Tin Win, to resign from the BGF.
-Major Saw Mout Thon of BGF Battalion 1022 resigned on 8 January, along with 13 commanders, 77 officers and 13 battalions of 4 regiments who collectively signed and submitted their resignations.
-Under pressure amid controversy, at least 7,000 BGF members resigned to protest the ouster of their top leaders.
+In January 2021, the Tatmadaw pressured Saw Chit Thu and other high-ranking officers, including Saw Mout Thon and Saw Tin Win, to resign from the BGF.
+Saw Mout Thon resigned on January 8, along with 13 commanders, 77 officers, and 13 battalions from 4 regiments who collectively signed and submitted their resignations.
+Amid controversy and under pressure, at least 7,000 BGF members resigned to protest the ouster of their top leaders.
 However, Saw refused to retire.

-In the aftermath of the 2021 Myanmar coup d'état, the Myanmar Armed Forces have became pre-occupied with the ensuing Myanmar civil war (2021–present), which has enabled the Yatai New City to resume development.
+In the aftermath of the 2021 Myanmar coup d'état, the Myanmar Armed Forces have become preoccupied with the ensuing Myanmar civil war (2021–present), which has enabled the Yatai New City to resume development.
+After the death of Lieutenant Colonel Saw Kyaw Myint from COVID-19 in July 2021, Saw Chit Thu succeeded him as the Garrison Commander of Border Guard Force (BGF) Battalion No. 3.
+As commander of the BGF's 3rd Battalion, he controlled northern Myawaddy, while Lieutenant Colonel Saw Mote Thone, commander of the 2nd Battalion, controlled southern Myawaddy.
 In November 2022, he was awarded the title of Thiri Pyanchi, one of the country’s highest honors.
+In December 2023, the United Kingdom imposed sanctions on Saw Chit Thu for being linked to "forced labor schemes" in which "victims were trafficked to work for online scam farms."